 6.5.1.3.
-For all emission control systems for which specific on-board evaluation tests are conducted (catalyst, oxygen sensor, etc.), except misfire detection, fuel system monitoring and comprehensive component monitoring, the results of the most recent test performed by the vehicle and the limits to which the system is compared shall be made available through the serial data port on the standardised data link connector according to the specifications given in paragraph 6.5.3.
+For all emission control systems for which specific on-board evaluation tests are conducted (catalyst, oxygen sensor, etc.), except misfire detection, fuel system monitoring and comprehensive component monitoring, the results of the most recent test performed by the vehicle and the limits to which the system is compared shall be made available through the serial data port on the standardised data link connector according to the specifications given in paragraph 6.5.3. of this appendix.
 For the monitored components and systems excepted above, a pass/fail indication for the most recent test results shall be available through the data link connector.

-All data required to be stored in relation to OBD in-use performance according to the provisions of paragraph 7.6. of this appendix shall be available through the serial data port on the standardised data link connector according to the specifications given in paragraph 6.5.3. of Appendix 1 to Annex 11 of this Regulation.
+All data required to be stored in relation to OBD in-use performance according to the provisions of paragraph 7.6. of this appendix shall be available through the serial data port on the standardized data link connector according to the specifications given in paragraph 6.5.3. of this appendix.

 - 6.5.1.4.
-The OBD requirements to which the vehicle is certified (i.e. Annex 11 or the alternative requirements specified in paragraph 5.) and the major emission control systems monitored by the OBD system consistent with paragraph 6.5.3.3. shall be available through the serial data port on the standardised data link connector according to the specifications given in paragraph 6.5.3. of this appendix. - 6.5.1.5.
-From 1 January 2003 for new types and from 1 January 2005 for all types of vehicles entering into service, the software calibration identification number shall be made available through the serial port on the standardised data link connector.
+The OBD requirements to which the vehicle is certified (i.e. Annex 11 or the alternative requirements specified in paragraph 5. of this Regulation) and the major emission control systems monitored by the OBD system consistent with paragraph 6.5.3.3. of this appendix shall be available through the serial data port on the standardised data link connector according to the specifications given in paragraph 6.5.3. of this appendix. - 6.5.1.5.
+For all types of vehicles entering into service, the software calibration identification number shall be made available through the serial port on the standardised data link connector.
 The software calibration identification number shall be provided in a standardised format. - 6.5.2.
 The emission control diagnostic system is not required to evaluate components during malfunction if such evaluation would result in a risk to safety or component failure. - 6.5.3.
-The emission control diagnostic system shall provide for standardised and unrestricted access and conform with the following ISO standards and/or SAE specification. - 6.5.3.1.
-One of the following standards with the restrictions as described shall be used as the on-board to off-board communications link: - ISO 9141 2: 1994 (amended 1996) "Road Vehicles Diagnostic Systems Part 2: CARB requirements for interchange of digital information"; - SAE J1850: March 1998 Class B Data Communication Network Interface".
-Emission-related messages shall use the cyclic redundancy check and the three-byte header and not use inter-byte separation or checksums; - ISO 14230 Part 4 "Road Vehicles Keyword protocol 2000 for diagnostic systems Part 4: Requirements for emission-relate systems"; - ISO 15765-4 "Road vehicles Diagnostics on Controller Area Network (CAN) Part 4: Requirements for emissions-related systems", dated 1 November 2001. - 6.5.3.2.
-Test equipment and diagnostic tools needed to communicate with OBD systems shall meet or exceed the functional specification given in ISO DIS 15031-4 "Road vehicles Communication between vehicle and external test equipment for emissions-related diagnostics Part 4: External test equipment", dated 1 November 2001. - 6.5.3.3.
-Basic diagnostic data, (as specified in paragraph 6.5.1.) and bi-directional control information shall be provided using the format and units described in ISO DIS 15031-5 "Road vehicles Communication between vehicle and external test equipment for emissions-related diagnostics - Part 5: Emissions-related diagnostic services", dated 1 November 2001, and shall be available using a diagnostic tool meeting the requirements of ISO DIS 15031-4.
+The emission control diagnostic system must provide for standardised and unrestricted access and conform with the following ISO standards and/or SAE specification. - 6.5.3.1.
+One of the following standards with the restrictions as described must be used as the on-board to off-board communications link:

+ISO 9141 - 2: 1994 (amended 1996) "Road Vehicles - Diagnostic Systems - Part 2: CARB requirements for interchange of digital information;

+SAE J1850: March 1998 Class B Data Communication Network Interface".
+Emission-related messages must use the cyclic redundancy check and the three-byte header and not use inter-byte separation or checksums;

+ISO 14230 - Part 4 "Road Vehicles - Keyword protocol 2000 for diagnostic systems - Part 4: Requirements for emission-relate systems";

+ISO DIS 15765-4 "Road vehicles - Diagnostics on Controller Area Network (CAN) - Part 4: Requirements for emissions-related systems", dated 1 November 2001.

+- 6.5.3.2.
+Test equipment and diagnostic tools needed to communicate with OBD systems must meet or exceed the functional specification given in ISO DIS 15031-4 "Road vehicles Communication between vehicle and external test equipment for emissions-related diagnostics Part 4: External test equipment", dated 1 November 2001. - 6.5.3.3.
+Basic diagnostic data, (as specified in paragraphs 6.5.1.1. to 6.5.1.5.) and bi-directional control information must be provided using the format and units described in ISO DIS 15031-5 "Road vehicles Communication between vehicle and external test equipment for emissions-related diagnostics Part 5: Emissions-related diagnostic services", dated 1 November 2001, and must be available using a diagnostic tool meeting the requirements of ISO DIS 15031-4.